logo

 Direct stimulation of peripheral nerves with implantable electrodes successfully provided sensory feedback to amputees while using hand prostheses.
 Longevity of the electrodes is key to success, which we have improved for the polyimide-based transverse intrafascicular multichannel electrode (TIME).
-TIMEs were implanted in the median and ulnar nerves of three trans-radial amputees for up to six months.
+The TIMEs were implanted in the median and ulnar nerves of three trans-radial amputees for up to six months.
 We present a comprehensive assessment of the electrical properties of the thin-film metallization as well as material status post explantation.
-The TIMEs stayed within the electrochemical safe limits while enabling consistent and precise amplitude modulation, leading to reliable performance in eliciting sensation.
-No signs of corrosion or morphological change to the thin-film metallization of the probes were observed.
-The longevity demonstrates that thin-film electrodes are applicable in permanent implant systems.
+The TIMEs stayed within the electrochemical safe limits while enabling consistent and precise amplitude modulation.
+This lead to a reliable performance in terms of eliciting sensation.
+No signs of corrosion or morphological change to the thin-film metallization of the probes was observed by means of electrochemical and optical analysis.
+The presented longevity demonstrates that thin-film electrodes are applicable in permanent implant systems.

 Publisher